wikimedia/design-blog/_posts/2021-03-10-people-are-talking.md

 - Whatever the quality is of that gadget, the problem was big enough that someone felt compelled to fix it (so there’s a usability issue with what’s currently deployed to all users that I should probably look into).
 - If lots of other Wikipedia contributors have installed the gadget, then it probably has some good ideas that were accepted by the larger community, so I should learn from them, and, if appropriate, uplevel the ideas by productizing them.

-Two gadgets that were brought to my attention by community members that impressed. the Editing Team were the <a href="https://en.wikipedia.org/wiki/User:Enterprisey/reply-link">Reply Link</a> and <a href="https://commons.wikimedia.org/wiki/User:Jack_who_built_the_house/Convenient_Discussions">Convenient Discussions</a> (authored by <a href="https://en.wikipedia.org/wiki/User:Enterprisey">Enterprisey</a> and <a href="https://commons.wikimedia.org/wiki/User:Jack_who_built_the_house">Jack who built the house</a> respectively).
+Two gadgets that were brought to my attention by community members that impressed the Editing Team were the <a href="https://en.wikipedia.org/wiki/User:Enterprisey/reply-link">Reply Link</a> and <a href="https://commons.wikimedia.org/wiki/User:Jack_who_built_the_house/Convenient_Discussions">Convenient Discussions</a> (authored by <a href="https://en.wikipedia.org/wiki/User:Enterprisey">Enterprisey</a> and <a href="https://commons.wikimedia.org/wiki/User:Jack_who_built_the_house">Jack who built the house</a> respectively).
 Both addressed key issues such as replying and threading and handled them with elegant and intuitive interaction design.

 <figure>
   <center>